andycroll/andycroll.com/_posts/2018/2018-05-27-first-and-last-may-not-mean-what-you-think.md

 The `.first` and `.last` methods, when called on a bare Active Record model scope, mean the 'lowest `id`' and the 'highest `id`'.
 However we colloquially use them to mean ‘created first’ and ‘created most recently’.

+This is an accident of the default database configuration of Rails.

 Objects in the database are created, by default, with an incrementing integer `id`.
-This means that sorting by ascending `id` is the same order as the ascending `created_at` timestamp.
+This means that ordering by this ascending `id` is the same as if we ordered by the `created_at` timestamp.

-Using these scopes with no explicit order means you are ordering by `id`, not by recency.
+But using these scopes with no explicit order means you are ordering by '`id` assigned by the database', not by recency.

-If you took my advice from a previous article about [using UUIDs for primary keys](/2017/choose-uuids-for-model-ids-in-rails) the result of calling `.first` and `.last` might surprise you, because the default ordering is still on an object’s `id` and that `id` is now random.
+If you took my advice from a previous article about [using UUIDs for primary keys](/2017/choose-uuids-for-model-ids-in-rails) the result of calling `.first` and `.last` might surprise you.

+The default ordering is still on an Active Record object’s `id` which is now random.
+So when you create a `User` it is not automatically available as `User.last`.

 ### Why not?